 Read a Book

 Reading a good book can do wonders with reducing stress as well as leaving you inspired.
-Check out this article to read more about how reading is an excellent form of self-care.

 Write in a journal

 Journaling can be a therapeutic process that will reduce stress and helps organize your thoughts.
 For more information on how journaling can improve your mental health click here.